arktypeio/arktype/README.md

 If you're using TypeScript, you'll need at least `4.8`

-_Note: This package is under active development.
-APIs have largely stabilized, but may still change prior to our upcoming 1.0-beta release.
-Stay tuned!⛵_
+_Note: Our APIs have largely stabilized at this point, but some may still change during the alpha/beta stages of our 1.0 release.
+If you have feedback that may require a breaking change, now is the time to let us know!_

 ### Your first type